TyrionBian/tyrionbian.github.io/_posts/2019-10-16-Model_Feature.md

 Feature selection can be performed manually by analyzing the data set before and after training, or by automatic statistical methods.

 ### Correlation plot

 One manual technique for performing feature selection is to create visualizations that plot the relevant metrics for each feature in the dataset.
 [Seaborn](https://seaborn.pydata.org/) is a good python library.
 The following code generates a correlation diagram of features in the breast cancer data set available from the scikit-learn API.

 In the final visualization, we can identify some closely related features.
 Therefore, we may want to delete some of these features and some features with very low correlation with the target variable.
 We may also want to delete these features.

+There are many tools and techniques that can be used to determine the importance of functionality.
+Some technologies are unique to specific algorithms, while others can be applied to various models and are called agnostic models.

+To illustrate the functional importance, I will use the built-in functional importance method for the random forest classifier in scikit-learn.
+The following code fits the classifier and creates a graph showing the importance of the features.